 Apple plans to switch the entire Mac division to Apple Silicon processors over the next two years.
 The company confirmed this at WWDC 2020.
 Now there is a report that mentions a brand new iMac and A15 chip.

-The first Apple Silicon iMac is expected to hit the market in the first half of next year and will be equipped with a desktop-class “A14T” chip.
-This is reported by the Chinese-language platform The China Times.
-The code name of the first custom-made desktop processor is said to be "Mt.
-Jade".
-It will also have a self-developed graphics processor with the code name "Lifuka".
-Both are to be manufactured based on TSMC's 5-nanometer process.
+The first Apple Silicon iMac is expected to launch in the first half of next year and will be equipped with a desktop-class “A14T” chip, according to the Chinese-language platform The China Times.
+The code name for the first custom desktop processor is said to be "Mt.
+Jade."
+It will also feature a self-developed graphics processor codenamed "Lifuka."
+Both will be manufactured using TSMC's 5-nanometer process.

 Apple Silicon: A14X chip appears with MacBook 12″